fitzgen/leb128/README.md

 ## Read-Eval-Print-Loop for LEB128

-This crate comes with a `leb128-repl` program that you can use after `cargo install leb128` or by running `cargo run` in clone of this repository.
+This crate comes with a `leb128-repl` example program that you can use after `cargo install --examples leb128` or by running `cargo run --example leb128-repl` in clone of this repository.

 ```
 $ leb128-repl